For power failures and emergencies, please contact Ausgrid on 13 13 88. Emergency information is available on the Ausgrid website.

 The above information demonstrates that Council is under pressure to meet the replacement costs associated with the existing street lighting infrastructure.
 Council does not have the budget to expand or improve its street lighting assets, such as through the installation of Aeroscreen lanterns or changing the height of street lights.
 Council appreciates that residents are generally only concerned about a single street light.
 However, Council must give consideration to the costs associated with the thousands of street lights within the area.

 Council is therefore not in a position to fund modifications to the street lighting.
 If residents wish to pursue modifications to the street lighting, then they may consider funding the modifications themselves.
 The cost for new Aeroscreen lanterns could be anywhere between $800-1,200.
-Offers to fund modifications to the street lights should be made in writing via email to email@example.com or by letter to the General Manager, PO Box 61, Double Bay, NSW 1360 or faxed to 9391 7044.
+Offers to fund modifications to the street lights should be made in writing via email to firstname.lastname@example.org or by letter to the General Manager, PO Box 61, Double Bay, NSW 1360.
 On receiving the request, Council undertakes an initial assessment and then requests a quote from Ausgrid to undertake the works.
 Council will only pursue the works once payment has been received.

 The Transport for NSW are responsible for traffic signals.
 To report signal faults, please immediately contact the RMS on 131 700 (24 hrs).